Tantalum73/TTITransition/README.md

 ##Customization##
 You can change the point from which the new ViewController fades in by setting the `_transitionDelegate.fromPoint` property to the CGPoint you like.

-This point also specified where the presented ViewController will fade out to. if you want them to fade into a different direction just change the `_transitionDelegate.fromPoint` property before the ViewController is dismissed.
+The ```_transitionDelegate.toPoint``` specified where the presented ViewController will fade out to.
+If you want them to fade into a different direction just change the `_transitionDelegate.toPoint` property before the ViewController is dismissed.

 You can also change the ```UIGestureRecognizer```type by setting the desired ```gestureType```
 ##Related##